Tragic Accident on “Miss” involving Seaman Edward Darcy

 Agonizing screams pierced the air that morning right after reveille, screams that burst out from the chain locker of the Mighty Miss.
 Seamen Patrick Curran and Herb Daitch rushed to the compartment and saw a shocking sight.
 Ed Darcy, a fellow seaman, lay slumped on the deck, scalded, the skin peeling from his body.
 Daitch grabbed Darcy by the arm to help but let go when scalded flesh sloughed off in his hands.

 On a working oiler, danger could come from the most unexpected quarters, and every sailor knew it.
-In this case the culprit was superheated steam, packing 400 pounds of pressure in temperatures over 700 degrees Fahrenheit.
+In this case, the culprit was superheated steam, packing 400 pounds of pressure in temperatures over 700 degrees Fahrenheit.
 It could be a killer, and on this day it was.
 Superheated steam was invisible to the naked eye, and a small leak could cause serious injury.
 A pinhole leak rarely offered a sound — not even a hiss — to warn a potential victim.
 It was all too evident that superheated steam had escaped from the steam line and literally cooked Darcy.
 He hadn’t seen the ghostly wisps of death, never knew the danger until it was way too late.

-The elbow joint in the steam line that caused Darcy’s burns had previously burned seaman Herb Daitch a few weeks before from just from a miniscule leak.
+The elbow joint in the steam line that caused Darcy’s burns had previously burned seaman Herb Daitch a few weeks before from just from a minuscule leak.
 Daitch had reported the minor injury to an officer.
 Evidently this morning the superheated steam hit the water condensate in the line with thousands of pounds of force and blew out the faulty elbow.

 Darcy had entered the chain locker, his General Quarters station and dogged down the hatch behind him, a procedure he’d repeated every morning for months.
 Then the line blew.
 From his myriad cuts and bruises covering his body, it appeared the stricken sailor had fallen to the deck, desperately trying to open the dogged hatch, but his burned hands were unable to grip or twist the hatch wheel.
-In moments the killer steam cooked him alive.
+In moments the killer steam-cooked him alive.

-Panicked sailors summoned a stretcher, and Darcy was rushed to sick bay, where Dr. Bierley administered morphine and placed an oxygen mask over his face.
+Panicked sailors summoned a stretcher, and Darcy was rushed to sickbay, where Dr. Bierley administered morphine and placed an oxygen mask over his face.
 The doctor inserted an intravenous needle and began to pump fluids into the terribly burned man and sprayed him with burn ointment.
 As Pharmacist’s mate John Bayak wrapped him in sterile gauze, he noted burns over his entire body except for a tiny patch on his abdomen that had been protected by his belt buckle.

 Delirious with pain, Darcy said over and over, “Look what they’ve done to me.”
 Bierley placed a stethoscope on his chest and listened to his breath gurgling in his lungs; he glanced at Bayak and shook his head, making no comment.
 The burns were fatal.
 Darcy wouldn’t live long.